Rabiya-k/FIFA-20-DATA-ANALYSIS/README.md

 ● Composure: Player’s ability to control his calmness and frustration during the match rated between 1-99

-● Curve: Player’s ability to curve the ball while passing or shooting rated between 1-99
+● Curve: Player’s ability to curve the ball while passing or shooting rated between 1-99 ● Interceptions: Player’s ability to intercept the ball while opposite team’s players are passing rated between 1-99.
+It is a defensive skill

+● StandingTackle: Player’s ability to perform tackle (take the ball from the opposite player) while standing rated between 1-99.
+It is a defensive skill

+● SlidingTackle: Player’s ability to perform tackle by sliding rated between 1-99.
+It is a defensive skill

+● Marking: Player’s ability to apply strategies to prevent opposing team from taking the ball rated between 1-99.
+It is a defensive skill